 Jacqueline has been working on the LET’S GO Boys and Girls, Inc. team since 2011.
 She holds a B.S. in Environmental Science and Policy with a concentration in Land Use from the University of Maryland, College Park, graduating Summa Cum Laude.
 She loves the hands-on connection to STEM concepts in education.
 Teaching students a holistic approach to learning, and connecting this learning to real world examples, is what she strives to get across in the curriculum.
 She is passionate about quality STEM programs, working to create easily accessible activities for instructors to inspire their students.

 Deborah Chin, CAE, Special Projects Director

 Deborah earned her Certified Association Executive credential in 2008 and is an American Society of Association Executives' Diversity Executive Leadership Program scholar (Class of 2014-2016).
-She currently serves as a member of the ASAE Foundation Development Committee and is a past chair of the CAE Community Outreach Committee.
+She currently serves as a member of the ASAE Research Foundation Development Committee and is a past chair of the CAE Community Outreach Committee.
 She also coaches association executives and study groups in preparation for the CAE certification exam.